v-octal/InfoAR-AddProduct/README.md

     1. Avoid images with sparse features
     1. Avoid images with repetitive features.
     <br>
-    **Note**: *Right now there's no check being made in front end or back end to check if the file being uploaded is correct or not.
-So, if you upload a wrong file, it will get uploaded but you will not get the desired result.* The next step in this project is to add this check and also inform the user whether the quality of image is good or not.
+    <b>Note</b>: <i>Right now there's no check being made in front end or back end to check if the file being uploaded is correct or not.
+So, if you upload a wrong file, it will get uploaded but you will not get the desired result.</i> The next step in this project is to add this check and also inform the user whether the quality of image is good or not.
 1. **Product Detail**: This is where you add the relevent information of the product which you want to display.
 You add the different details separated by comma.<br>
                        **Example**: Let's say that your product is Snickers and you want to show it's ingredients.
 The ingredients of Snicker